AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 For maintenance updates prior to 2022, see [Previous Maintenance Updates](#previous-maintenance-updates)

+## Updates in October 2022

++++**Maintenance Update on October 3, 2022**

+**Manually save your timesheet when previous job roles have changed**

+*Timesheets*

+If a job role for which you logged time has changed and the [!UICONTROL Assign job roles to hour entries manually] setting has been disabled, you must manually save your time entries until hours are no longer logged for the job role that has changed.

++++

 ## Updates in September 2022

 +++**Maintenance Update on September 29, 2022**